binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 An SSH server needs to be set up to record the user-names and passwords.
 The OpenSSH code needs to be modified in order to do this.

-### Wrongfully Trusting the Loading of Untrusted Web Resources {#network-identify-risks-wrongfully-trusting-the-loading-of-untrusted-web-resources}
+### Wrongful Trust When Loading Untrusted Web Resources {#network-identify-risks-wrongfully-trusting-the-loading-of-untrusted-web-resources}
 ![](images/ThreatTags/average-verywidespread-easy-moderate.png)

 By default, the browser allows all resources from all locations to be loaded.
 What would happen if one of those servers was compromised, or an attacker was tampering with the payload, potentially changing what was expected for something malicious to be executed once loaded?
 This is a very common technique for attackers wishing to get their malicious scripts into your browser.